yaseressa/gpa-calculator/README.md

 # GPA Generator <2021> - a rookie project

-i made this web-page back when i first sterted learning about react it takes the marks of 6 courses and outputs the overall GPA
+#### i made this web-page back when i first started learning about react.

+> it takes the marks of 6 courses and outputs the overall GPA
-> this was made by using university of hageisa's grding system
+>__NOTE__ :  this was made by using university of hageisa's grading system

-link to the actual site <a href='https://uoh-ggen.netlify.app/'>click here</a>
+'''link to the actual site <a href='https://uoh-ggen.netlify.app/'>click here</a>'''